The Best Adults-Only All-Inclusive Resorts in the Caribbean

 Sandals Royal Caribbean Resort, Jamaica

 If you’ve always dreamed of staying in an overwater villa on Bora Bora, but don’t have the vacation time or the funds to travel halfway around the world, this luxe all-inclusive will meet you in the middle.
 Sandals debuted over-the-water villas last year at this Montego Bay mainstay, and boy do they deliver.
 There are glass-ceilinged floors, private plunge pools, and individual docks from which couples can dive into the azure waters and snorkel nearby reefs.

 Beach House Turks & Caicos

-This Grace Bay retreat transformed into an exclusively adults-only resort late last year.
+Only recently did this Grace Bay retreat transform into an exclusively adults-only resort.
 Take your pick among the 21 boutique-style suites, each with a private patio and Insta-worthy views of the pool or the ocean.
 After spending a day on the white sandy shores of Grace Bay Beach, sit down for French contemporary cuisine with a Turks and Caicos twist (lionfish ceviche; sticky toffee pudding) at the Beach House Restaurant.

 Cocobay Resort, Antigua

 Rustic Caribbean vibes abound at this boutique hideout on Ffryes Bay, in western Antigua, where pastel-hued cottages with private verandahs spill down a hill towards the sea.
 You’ll have a hard time deciding which water is more blue—that of your private plunge pool or the Caribbean Sea that lies just beyond.
 Spend your days dipping in and out of both as you kayak, snorkel, and sail before an à la carte meal at your choice of two different restaurants.